 Research

-Childhood roots of aging brain Job Market Paper
+Childhood roots of aging brain: evidence from weather shocks in China Job Market Paper

 Previously circulated as "Early-life weather shocks and long-term cognition in China".